-The Mazda CX-3 is the latest compact crossover to hit the streets from the Japanese manufacturer, boasting fantastic looks and premium equipment and interior and yours to drive on a car leasing deal to match your budget.
+The CX-3 is the latest compact crossover to hit the streets from the Japanese manufacturer Mazda.
+Boasting fantastic looks, premium equipment and an impressive interior this vehicle is yours to drive with a Mazda CX-3 leasing deal to match your budget.

 For other brands entering this segment, it’s an example of how it should be done.